 Maybe it’s time for a digital diet, an opportunity to disconnect from technology and reconnect with others and with nature.

 The Art of Healing Retreat Center offers a sacred space for reconnection to yourself and those who share this beautiful planet.

-What will be your mile marker for 2017?
+What will be your mile marker this year?